ga28299/medicare-food-program-analysis/README.md

-# Food Access Analysis for Medicare Advantage Plan
+# Food Access Analysis for Medicare Plan

 ## Project Overview
 This repository contains an analysis of food access challenges using CDC and FDA public datasets.
-The project explores potential strategies for a Medicare Advantage plan to address food insecurity among its members.
+The project explores potential strategies for a Medicare plan to address food insecurity among its members.

 ## Objectives